silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     # man 3 printf
 </div>

-Now we're done!
-Our two procedures do everything we want them to!
+Now our two procedures do everything we need them to, so we're done.
 Since our code is sort of scattered throughout the chapter, let's collect the whole program in one place here and add a couple small, finishing touches.

 {% highlight c %}
 #include <stdio.h>